Strengthening Mental Health Evidence for SSDI Appeal

 Frequently Asked Questions

-What should I know about strengthening mental health evidence for ssdi appeal?
+How can I strengthen my mental health evidence for an SSDI appeal?

 ClaimPath's Appeal Pack ($49) generates a mental health evidence checklist tailored to your conditions and denial reasons.